 4. ClamAV – Antivirus Software Toolkit

-The ClamAV can be installed using following command on Debian-based systems.
+The ClamAV can be installed using the following command on Debian-based systems.

-The ClamAV can be installed using following command on CentOS-based systems.
+The ClamAV can be installed using the following command on RHEL-based systems.

-# yum -y update # yum -y install clamav
+sudo yum -y update sudo -y install clamav

 Once installed, you can update the signatures and scan a directory with the following commands.